jdevto/blog/articles/test2.md

 ---
-title: "Managing Terraform State for Multi-Environment Setups"
+title: Managing Terraform State for Multi-Environment Setups
 published: true
-description: "Learn best practices for managing Terraform state in multi-environment setups, including the use of remote backends, environment-specific state files, and state file locking to avoid conflicts and ensure reliable infrastructure management."
+description: 'Learn best practices for managing Terraform state in multi-environment setups, including the use of remote backends, environment-specific state files, and state file locking to avoid conflicts and ensure reliable infrastructure management.'
-tags: infrastructure, terraform
+tags: 'infrastructure, terraform'
+id: 2125435
+date: '2024-11-28T12:35:52Z'
 ---

 Terraform state management is crucial for maintaining reliable and scalable infrastructure.
 When working across multiple environments like `dev`, `staging`, and `prod`, isolating state files is key to avoiding conflicts.